GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/04.331-340/05.Alone-With-Thee/docs.md

 ---
+title: |
-title: 335.
-Alone With Thee
+    335. Alone With Thee - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 335.
+Alone With Thee.
+Alone with Thee, my Godin prayer  Fain would I from the world repair,  AAnd leave the sordid things of life  To rest from toil, to cease from strife.
+    keywords:  |
-    keywords: Church Hymnal, Alone With Thee, Alone with Thee, my God, in prayer,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Alone With Thee, Alone with Thee, my God, in prayer.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 335. ALONE WITH THEE
+####  Church Hymnal 1941,

 ```txt
 1.